General questions

 - Do the NGFS scenarios rely on or use all the SSPs or just SSP2?

-All NGFS scenarios are currently based on SSP2 socio-economic assumptions.
+All NGFS scenarios are currently based on the updated SSP projections from 2024, using SSP2 socio-economic assumptions, except the Low Demand scenario, which includes SSP2 and SSP1 assumptions.
+This is mainly to ease comparability of the scenarios.
 The sensitivity of the scenarios to alternative socio-economic assumptions could be explored in future work, depending on needs.

 - Do models include a dietary change, e.g. meat consumption per capita developments?

-The scenarios assume an evolution of dietary change in line with historic trends, so increasing meat consumption with rising affluence.
-Dedicated lifestyle changes as a mitigation option are not considered in these scenarios.
+Most scenarios assume an evolution of dietary change in line with historic trends, so increasing meat consumption with rising affluence.
+The Low Demand scenario includes more dedicated lifestyle changes as a mitigation option.
+Results vary across models, from slower increase in livestock production to important decrease (-50% by 2050 in the REMIND-MAgPIE model).

 - Will the NGFS provide scenarios that cover the potential for de-growth (i.e. non-classical models) and the depletion of fossil fuels?